MUESdummy/Meta-Universal-Equality-Scale/README.md

 	- Reflects growth potential vs expressed recursion
 	- Then mirrors: raw contradiction, coherence drift, trait signal, emergent path

-The tone is clinical, reflective, and uncomfortable — by design.
+The tone is clinical, reflective, and uncomfortable— by design.

 ⸻